Clinical Documentation Templates

 Health literacy is a persistent challenge.
 The National Institutes of Health reports that nearly 9 out of 10 adults have difficulty using everyday health information.
 Printed education materials from EHR systems are often written at a reading level far above what most patients can understand.

 "Write a patient education handout about {{Condition}} for a patient who has just been diagnosed.
 The handout should: - Be written at a 6th-grade reading level - Explain what the condition is in simple terms - Describe common symptoms and when to seek emergency care - Outline treatment options (medications, lifestyle changes, procedures) - List 3-5 things the patient can do today to manage their condition - Include a section for questions to ask at the next appointment - Be under 500 words - Use short paragraphs and bullet points for readability Do not include specific medication dosages or specific medical advice.
 Focus on general education."
-This is one of ChatGPT's strongest healthcare applications.
-The output is immediately useful, does not require PHI, and directly improves patient care.
-You can generate handouts for:

 - Newly diagnosed conditions (diabetes, hypertension, asthma, COPD)